New York State Teacher Certification Examinations

 - the Content Specialty Test (CST)

-The new exams will become available in September 2013.
-Students graduating May 1, 2014 and after should not take the LAST exam or the ATS‑W; these tests will NOT count toward certification.
+The new exams have begun to available since September 2013.
+Students should not take the LAST exam or the ATS‑W; those tests will NOT count toward certification.

 For more information on the new teacher certification exams from the New York State Education Department, please visit the NYSTCE website at www.nystce.nesinc.com.
 You may access NYSTCE Preparation guides and materials (for all exams, new and old) from New York State here.

 Computer-Based Tests (CBTs) require that you complete all features and sections of an examination on a computer within a test center Exams required for certification, including the ALST, EAS and all subject CSTs are now solely offered as computer-based tests.
 The NYSTCE uses Pearson VUE to administer and manage the exams needed for certification.

 The following references and resources may help you prepare for successful completion of these exams in this format.